deejay-sl/spring-petclinic/readme.md

 	  dos2unix provision.sh

-** Note: you will need to have full administrative privileges on the machine. **

-### Demo Run #1: provision.sh
+### Demo Run #1: Shell script

-The '--no-provision' argument tells Vagrant to skip any 'provision' blocks.
-This will only stand up the VM.
+The '--no-provision' argument tells Vagrant to skip any 'provision' blocks in the Vagrantfile.

+This will only stand up the VM:

 	  vagrant up --no-provision

-'ssh' into the VM and look around:
+`vagrant ssh` into the VM, switch to root user, and look around:

 	  vagrant ssh
 	  sudo -i
 	  cd /vagrant

+`/vagrant` is a default shared folder that Vagrant provides so we can access the project root folder (the root folder with the Vagrantfile) on the host machine from within the VM.

 As root, in /vagrant, we can run the script to install Java and Maven, build, test, and deploy our code: